-This project examines the water system pretreatment element and assesses the
+This project examines the raw water supply system and assesses the condition

-condition of, and possibly recommends improvements to, critical water system
+of, and possibly recommends improvements to, critical raw water supply

-infrastructure assets including the screen house, tunnel, industrial
+infrastructure assets including the gate house, tunnel, screen house,

 In 2011, the Filter-Clogging Algae Mitigation Evaluation was completed.
 The final report noted that even completely protected and secured water sources require some level of pretreatment.
 A pretreatment system was recommended as a basic element of the water treatment plant.
 Specifically, a dissolved air flotation (DAF) pretreatment system was recommended as the best and most sustainable solution to manage treatment of raw water from Lake Whatcom.

-The project consists of two phases.
+The project consists of three phases.
 Phase 1 includes site analysis and condition assessment of current infrastructure and is slated for completion by October 1, 2014.
-Phase 2 develops the design and specifications and construction of various selected project elements.
-Phase 2 may begin in the spring of 2015 with construction to begin in 2016.
+Phase 2 develops the design and specifications for the various selected project elements.
+Phase 2 may begin in the spring of 2015 followed by Phase 3, construction to begin in early 2016.

-The DAF pretreatment system will complement the existing long term strategy for watershed protection.
-While the use of DAF pretreatment is on the leading edge of treatment technology and well-known and well used technology in Europe and the United States, this project will be one of first applications in Washington State.
+he DAF pretreatment system will complement the existing long-term strategy for watershed protection.
+While the use of DAF pretreatment is on the leading edge of treatment technology and well-known and well-used technology in Europe and the United States, this project will be one of first applications in Washington State.

 Phone: (360) 778-7700